MOTIVE – Modeling, Optimizing, and technical integration of Vacuum-Glazing-Elements

 Contents and goals

-The project MOTIVE (Modeling, Optimization and Technical Integration of Vacuum-glass Elements) deals with the application of new, highly efficient glass products in windows and glazed elements of new buildings.
+The project MOTIVE (Modeling, Optimization and Technical Integration of Vacuum-glass Elements) dealt with the application of new, highly efficient glass products in windows and glazed elements of new buildings.
 The potential of vacuum glazing for integration in building retrofit and renovation activities has been explored in a previous research project (VIG-SYS-RENO).

 The present research proposal however, is primarily concerned with technological developments in the incorporation of vacuum glass in new building products such as windows, glass doors, etc. In terms of engineering, building physical behavior as well as statics, Vacuum glazing deviates from conventional (energy efficient) glazing products (construction thickness, edge bond, bonding, spacer, durability).

-As such, the adoption of this technology requires an investigation of the detail design and execution of windows and doors in relation to other building elements (walls and floor slabs) in the current common practice.
+As such, the adoption of this technology required an investigation of the detail design and execution of windows and doors in relation to other building elements (walls and floor slabs) in the current common practice.

-Accordingly, alternative details for vacuum glass integration in wood and wood/aluminum frames are developed and subjected to evaluation and optimization with the support of the state of the art technologies and project management methods (normative assessments, Opinion leadership of relevant stakeholders, thermal bridge simulation, etc.).
+Accordingly, alternative details for vacuum glass integration in wood and wood/aluminum frames were developed and subjected to evaluation and optimization with the support of the state of the art technologies and project management methods (normative assessments, Opinion leadership of relevant stakeholders, thermal bridge simulation, etc.).

-The suggested research relies on and promotes comprehensive practice/practical- and stakeholder communication, in order to identify potentials for future industrial production and commercial launch of windows and glazed elements, optimized for vacuum glass technologies.
+The suggested research relied on and promotes comprehensive practice/practical- and stakeholder communication, in order to identify potentials for future industrial production and commercial launch of windows and glazed elements, optimized for vacuum glass technologies.

 Univ.Prof.
 DI Dr. A. Mahdavi, Univ.Ass.
 DI.
 Dr. Ulrich Pont, Department of Building Physics and Building Ecology, TU Wien

 Holzforschung Austria - Austrian Forest Products Research Society